Worksource Oregon

 APPROACH

-1. Current-state mapping of WorkSource Oregon’s partnership structure, funding and resource flows, core programs and services, and decision-making roles and responsibilities.
+• Map WorkSource Oregon’s current state: partnership structure, funding and resource flows, core programs and services, and decision-making roles and responsibilities.

-3. Benchmarking of Oregon’s public workforce system to six competitive set states.
+• Review national public workforce best practices and benchmark to six competitive set states.

 OUTCOMES

-• WSO now has two assessment reports that not only make clear the current state of service delivery, but also include actionable recommendations that address improving outcomes for disenfranchised communities across the state, as well as the governance of the system.
+• WSO now has two assessment reports that clarify the current state of service delivery and include actionable recommendations for improving the system's governance and outcomes for disenfranchised communities across the state.

-• The stakeholder outreach process helped repair damaged relationships with customers and partner organizations, resulting in a new framework for developing better relationships going forward.
+• The stakeholder outreach process helped repair damaged relationships with customers and partner organizations, resulting in a new framework for developing better relationships in the future.

 “Access to talent and workers is one of the top issues impacting economic development and business growth.
 Through our work together, the State of Oregon now has a more robust system to match displaced workers to job opportunities, directly impacting the economic prosperity and health of Oregon communities.”